This site presents a reference view of an IDDAS-compatible implementation.

 The protocol maintains authoritative records of:

-Participants may be provided visibility into:
+Implementations may provide participants visibility into:

 Visibility does not confer control, discretion, or influence over outcomes.